v-gajjar/Minesweeper/README.md

 ![UI Flow Diagram](./src/assets/ui-flow.png)

 This diagram shows how the app’s components and game logic will interact — from user input to board rendering and win/loss conditions.
-We're currently working towards implementing this design
+We're currently working towards implementing this design.

 For deeper technical details, see the [Architecture section in the Wiki](https://github.com/v-gajjar/Minesweeper/wiki#architecture).